Short Story

 Well, the damn thing sputtered and smoked and made all kinds of weird noises but it suddenly started shaking and actually took off.
 It was kinda wobbly at first but it just kept on going higher and higher until it disappeared into the clouds.
 We all stood there with our jaws hanging open, expecting to see the ship come crashing down any second – but it didn’t.
 We stayed out there for a long time, then gave up and went inside thinking Uncle Bobby would probably just waltz back in when he was good and ready with some great adventure tales to tell.

 Damn thing was, we never did see the rocket ship or Uncle Bobby again.
-Boy, do I miss him!
+Boy, I sure do miss him!

 Independence Day